-Do animal shelters get a spike in returned pets in the beginning of the year?
+The truth about why pets get returned

 Earlier studies looked at why pets were relinquished to shelters and found that the majority of pets that were returned had come from shelters, breeders or friends.
 The odds of the pet being returned were much lower when it was a gift.

-A 1998 study pinpointed 71 different reasons dogs and cats were returned to shelters.
+A study published in the Journal of Applied Animal Welfare Science pinpointed 71 different reasons dogs and cats were returned to shelters.
 They ranged from "aggression toward people" to "hyperactive."
-A mere .3 percent of dogs and .4 percent of cats were returned because they were an "unwanted gift."
+A mere .3% of dogs and .4% of cats were returned because they were an "unwanted gift."

 "There's probably something inherent in receiving a pet as a gift that might increase the likelihood of the bond," Weiss says.
 "Just that very basic obtaining the pet from somebody who loves them increases the likelihood that somebody will be attached to the pet."

-Note: Editor's note: This story has been updated since it was published in January 2017.